BinarCode/laravel-restify/docs-v2/content/en/index.md

 ## Videos

-You can find the [full course here](https://www.binarcode.com/learn/restify) with many useful features and insights about how Laravel Restify works.
+You can find the [full course here](https://www.binarcode.com/learn/restify) with many useful features and insights on how Laravel Restify works.

 <iframe src="https://player.vimeo.com/video/501764861" width="640" height="480">
 </iframe>